Mono-Higgs signature in a singlet fermionic dark matter model: Constraints

 The precise measurement of the DM relic abundance places strong constraints on the allowed parameter space of the model.
 The current value of the dark matter density, \(\Omega_{\rm DM} h^2 = 0.1200 \pm 0.0012\), has been determined by global fits to cosmological observations, primarily based on the Planck satellite data, including the temperature and polarization anisotropies of the CMB, as well as its gravitational lensing measurements~\cite{Planck:2018vyg}.
 These precise measurements significantly limit the viable range of model parameters that can yield the correct thermal relic density.
 The relic density analysis in this section includes all possible channels of $\psi\bar{\psi}$ pair annihilation into the SM particles, ensuring an accurate thermal freeze-out calculation.
+We note that the DM annihilation cross section in this model is dominated by the $p$-wave contribution, which is velocity-suppressed at late times.
+As a consequence, constraints from indirect detection experiments and CMB observations on residual DM annihilation are naturally satisfied and do not further restrict the viable parameter space.

+When the mediator scalar $h_2$ and the DM particle both have masses of order $\mathcal{O}(1\,\mathrm{GeV})$, the thermal freeze-out of DM occurs near or below the QCD phase transition temperature.
+In this regime, the perturbative annihilation channels into light quarks, $\psi\bar{\psi} \to q\bar q$, are no longer adequate for a precise relic-density estimate because the final states are hadronic: the QCD degrees of freedom become confined and the relevant modes are light mesons ($\pi$, $K$, $\eta$, etc.).
+Annihilation through a scalar mediator that mixes with the SM Higgs can then proceed dominantly through loop-induced gluon final states, $\psi\bar{\psi} \to h_i^\ast\to gg$, which effectively capture the hadronic component of the thermal cross section in this nonperturbative regime.
+We include the loop-induced gluonic channel in the relic-density calculation via the effective operator